Why Do Dogs Drag Their Butts?Last updated: August 2, 2016

 There are three stages of ASD:

-- Anal Sacculitis is characterized by pain and discharge from the glands.
+- Anal Sacculitis in Dogs is characterized by pain and discharge from the glands.
 The discharge is a thin, greenish-yellow or creamy-yellow secretion.
 In severe cases, flecks with blood can be seen.

-- Impaction is usually characterized by a thick pasty brown or grayish, dehydrated brown secretion.
+- Impaction in Dogs is usually characterized by a thick pasty brown or grayish, dehydrated brown secretion.
 The opening becomes blocked and the gland can only be emptied with great difficulty.

 - Clean area - Clip hair for ease of cleaning the area.
 Use a shampoo like Vet Basics® Chlor 4 to clean and disinfect the skin area.
 Topical flushing - Peroxide the area and use an antibacterial solution like Vet Basics® ChlorConazole™ Flush to treat.